Geraldton Airport: 2014 Qantas Fokker F100 services commence

+2016 Final Virgin Australia Fokker F50 RPT flight

+On 27 February 2016, the final Fokker F50 RPT flight flown by Virgin Australia Regional Airlines was VA2654 from Geraldton to Perth on aircraft VH-FNF which was still in the Skywest livery and was piloted by Captain Douglas Parry and First Officer Tori Perrow.

+From this point all flights from both Qantas and Virgin were now exclusively operated on Fokker 100 jets.

+2018 Qantas B737-800 "Mendoowoorrji"

+On 27 May 2018, the biggest chartered flight to Geraldton operated by a Qantas Boeing 737-800 landed at Geraldton Airport.

+The flight was chartered by Scott Cogar, the Broadwater Hotels and Resorts managing director and Tourism Geraldton chairman, to coincide with the Growing Greater Geraldton Tourism Investment Summit to promote support for larger and more modern air services and tourism to Geraldton.

-2018-2019 Airport Expansion Project
+2018-2019 Airport expansion

 In 2019, the City of Greater Geraldton completed a $24 million project to expand the capacity of Geraldton Airport, with works that commenced in November 2018.

 The expansion project included the renewal and upgrade of the existing runway, taxiway and apron pavements as well as extension of the main runway to 2,389 metres and expansion of the main apron to accommodate larger aircraft such as the A330 and B787.
 Geraldton Airport will also have greater capacity as an alternative landing port for Perth Airport in the case of fog or bad weather.

 The city also stated that the expansion will enable development of direct interstate and international services for tourism and airfreight, and should give the private sector greater confidence to invest in Geraldton.

 The expansion of Geraldton Airport commenced November 2018 and was completed in June 2019, with WBHO Infrastructure being awarded the construction contract.

 Funding for the project consisted of: